 We only had $5 footlong subs one night and pizza on another occasion.
 THAT’S IT.

 I put out an SOS on my Facebook page for suggestions for survival tips and gained valuable insight including tips such as using rotisserie chicken, frozen veggies and which small appliances could replace larger ones, etc. We all love to share our opinions so ask your friends for ways to save money without eating out.

-This was one of the hardest elements of the process and one we didn’t completely figure out until we started deconstruction (taking the kitchen apart).
+If you’re going to create a temporary kitchen during a remodel, this is one of the hardest elements of the process.
+We didn’t completely figure this part out until we started deconstruction (taking the kitchen apart).

 Are you going to lose your stove and/or refrigerator for some or most of the construction time?
 This is the biggest question to ask your contractors or take into consideration if you’re doing the project yourself (And if you’re DIYing it, I can give you the number for a marriage therapist, lol!)

 If you don’t have a working kitchen you’re more likely to eat out, which adds expenses on to the budget.

 The answer to this question will possibly hinge on how much empty space you have available in your home.
 Because we chose to rent a Pod we had room to set up a temporary work space where our dining space usually was.

 We took the leaf out of the table, pushed it flush against the wall and moved both the refrigerator and stove to that end of the kitchen.

 (I can’t believe I didn’t take a better picture but you can see the frig and stove set up below in the back of the kitchen.)